larastan/larastan/README.md

 Thank you for considering contributing to Larastan.
 All the contribution guidelines are mentioned [here](CONTRIBUTING.md).

-You can have a look at the [CHANGELOG](CHANGELOG.md) for constant updates & detailed information about the changes.
-You can also follow the Twitter account for the latest announcements or just come say hi!: [@enunomaduro](https://twitter.com/enunomaduro), [@can__vural](https://twitter.com/can__vural).

 ## 📖 License

 Larastan is an open-sourced software licensed under the [MIT license](LICENSE.md).